sigsum/sigsum-go/doc/tools.md

 ## Verifying a submit token

-The `sigsum-token verify` sub command reads the token to validate from standard input, and it handles both raw hex tokens, and complete http headers.
+The `sigsum-token verify` sub command reads the token to validate from standard input, and it handles both raw hex tokens, and complete HTTP headers.
 For a raw token, one of `-k` (public key) or `--domain` is required.
 For a HTTP header, `--key` and `--domain` are optional, but validation fails if they are inconsistent with what's looked up from